-People live with COPD from years to decades. experiencing a lower quality of life (QoL), and greater functional limitations, anxiety and depression than others who are the same age without COPD.
-These potentially significant changes in QoL and expectations from life may be improved with enhanced care, highlighting the need for a long-term and holistic approach to support people with COPD, their family and caregivers.
+People live with COPD from years to decades, experiencing a lower quality of life (QoL), and greater functional limitations, anxiety and depression than others who are the same age without COPD, These potentially significant changes in QoL and expectations from life may be improved with enhanced care, highlighting the need for a long-term and holistic approach to support people with COPD, their family and caregivers.
 Care selection is based on repeated discussion during the evolving prognosis and symptom trajectory, identifying and minimising distressing symptoms and ensuring medical. physical, social and spiritual support.
 This may include supporting access to supportive and financial care packages from social care and other non-medical services.
-From beginning to end, COPD must be treated using all available appropriate therapies for COPD AND the common co-morbidities such as cardiovascular disease (CVD), depression/ arroiety, diabetes, renal disease, lung concerand asteoparasis.
-Treatment must be based on appropriate evaluations and knowledge of THEIR LONG-TERM CARE the person's functional status and personal goals at each stage of COPD stabilisation and progression (e.g. evaluated at least annually). the individual's current state by assessing accord on the least contability
+From beginning to end, COPD must be treated using all available appropriate therapies for COPD AND the common co-morbidities such as cardiovascular disease (CVD), depression/ anxiety, diabetes, renal disease, lung concer and asteoparasis.
+Treatment must be based on appropriate evaluations and knowledge of THEIR LONG-TERM CARE the person's functional status and personal goals at each stage of COPD stabilisation and progression (e.g. evaluated at least annually).
+Variations will depend on the local availability of healthcare and therapies, cultural norms and the individual's beliefs and goals.